Cambridge, Ontario: Economy

 In 1988, Toyota Motor Manufacturing Canada opened a plant in Cambridge, which employs approximately 4,500 people and is the city's largest employer.
 Several other industrial companies also have locations in Cambridge, including Rimowa, Gerdau, ATS Automation Tooling Systems, Loblaw Companies Limited, Dare Foods, Frito-Lay Canada (formerly Hostess), Babcock & Wilcox, Rockwell Automation and COM DEV International in addition to service companies such as Coronation Dental Specialty Group.

 The city encourages the filming of movie and TV productions and many have done location work here.
-Filmmakers come to the city for the unique European looking buildings and proximity to Toronto.
+Filmmakers come to the city for the European architecture and proximity to Toronto.
 Cambridge has become more "film-friendly" and has an increase in filmmakers coming to the city, with 15 projects filmed in 21 days in 2016.
 According to an interview with the Cambridge Record, Devon Hogue, economic development officer with the City of Cambridge noted what draws filmmakers: "First and foremost, they come for the river...
 Once they are here, they fall in love with the built architecture.
 That's not something you can get very easily in Toronto or Hamilton."
 In 2016, filming in Cambridge contributed $1.2 million to the economy and Hogue states that: "Seeing Cambridge on the screen creates a sense of community pride."
 Notable films shot in Cambridge include John Q (2002), Red (2010), Silent Hill: Revelation (2012) and Flatliners (2017).
-Notable television series filmed in Cambridge include Murdoch Mysteries (2008-), Between (2015–2016), Bitten (2014-2016), 11.22.63 (2016), The Handmaid's Tale (2017-), Designated Survivor (2016-), V-Wars (2019-), The October Faction (2019-) and American Gods (2017-).
+Notable television series filmed in Cambridge include Murdoch Mysteries (2008–), Between (2015–2016), Bitten (2014–2016), 11.22.63 (2016), The Handmaid's Tale (2017–), Designated Survivor (2016–), V-Wars (2019–), The October Faction (2019–) and American Gods (2017–).
 In 2019, Cambridge was nominated for "Outstanding Film Office" by the Location Manager's Guild International for their work on The Handmaid's Tale.
 This was the first time in the history of the award that a Canadian office was nominated.